awsdocs/amazon-rds-user-guide/doc_source/USER_RenameInstance.md

 # Renaming a DB instance<a name="USER_RenameInstance"></a>

  You can rename a DB instance by using the AWS Management Console, the AWS CLI `modify-db-instance` command, or the Amazon RDS API `ModifyDBInstance` action\.
-Renaming a DB instance can have far\-reaching effects; the following is a list of things you should know before you rename a DB instance\.
+Renaming a DB instance can have far\-reaching effects\.
+The following is a list of considerations before you rename a DB instance\.
 +  When you rename a DB instance, the endpoint for the DB instance changes, because the URL includes the name you assigned to the DB instance\.
 You should always redirect traffic from the old URL to the new one\.
 +  When you rename a DB instance, the old DNS name that was used by the DB instance is immediately deleted, although it could remain cached for a few minutes\.
 The new DNS name for the renamed DB instance becomes effective in about 10 minutes\.
 The renamed DB instance is not available until the new name becomes effective\.
 +  You cannot use an existing DB instance name when renaming an instance\.